Habit Relapse Recovery: A 5-Step Bounce-Back Plan (2026)

 Why Streaks Break: The Honest Reasons

 Overconfidence.
 After several weeks of consistency, motivation feels automatic.
 You stop actively planning for the habit.
-You start relying on "I'll just do it" instead of systems.
+You start trusting "I'll just do it" and quietly let the systems slide.

 Identity mismatch.
 If the habit hasn't fully integrated into your self-concept yet, it remains fragile.
 You're still "trying to exercise" rather than "being someone who exercises."